onedata/onedata-documentation/doc/advanced/rest/onezone/operations/remove_group_user.md

 ##### Description
 Removes the user {uid} from a group {id} (the user will no longer have access to spaces accessible to the group).

+This operation requires `group_remove_user` privilege.

 ##### Parameters